An MTSS Flowchart: Guiding the Intervention Process

 How To Measure SEL - 7 Approaches to Consider

-SEL and Behavior, MTSS Practice
+SEL and Mental Health, MTSS Practice

 We know from both research and practice that assessing and measuring social-emotional competencies is an important part of promoting social-emotional learning.
 For a long time, social and emotional skills were seen as something less tangible than academic skills and therefore also viewed as something that couldn’t be accurately measured.
 After decades of research and collaboration among educators, psychologists, psychometricians, and other practitioners, we now know that social-emotional competencies can be reliably assessed.
 However, there are many different approaches that schools use to get this type of social-emotional data.
 Below we outline some of the common approaches for measuring SEL and the pros and cons to consider when planning on implementing Social-Emotional Learning(SEL) surveys, assessments and screeners.